saraanbih/Bank-Project-CPP-Console/README.md

 # **Bank Project (OOP)**

 ## **Project Overview**
-This project is designed to simulate a basic banking system using Object-Oriented Programming (OOP) principles.
+This project simulates a basic banking system using Object-Oriented Programming (OOP) principles.
 It requires users to log in with a valid username and password, and after successful login, they will have access to a **Main Menu** with various banking operations.
 If the user fails to enter correct credentials within three attempts, the program locks, ensuring security.

-The project is structured with multiple options and submenus for managing clients, transactions, users, and more.
-The application also includes a string validation library and a date/time library for enhanced functionality.
+The application also implements **permissions using bitwise AND**, which controls access to certain menu options.
+Users' permissions are managed based on their roles, and only those with the appropriate permissions can access certain functionalities.

 ---